 Visitation will be at Legacy Funeral home on

 To share memories or condolences please visit www.legacyfuneralhome.com.

-To send flowers to the family of James Perrin, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of James Perrin, please visit Tribute Store

 Legacy Funeral Home